Skip to content

 Thailand Social Research & Innovation: TSRI

-Thai-coast project
+Thai-coast Project

 The Thai-coast project is funded through the Newton Fund Understanding of the Impacts of Hydrometeorological Hazards in South East Asia programme, funded by the Economic & Social Research Council (ESRC) and Natural Environment Research Council (NERC) and Thailand Research Fund (TRF).